-When traveling from one place to another, there are a variety of signs instructing us where to go, where not to go and how fast we should or should not get there.
-The road of life has a lot of signs too with much the same purposes.
-Sometimes we ignore signs and hope we’ll never get caught, but sometimes we actually use them to help us get and stay healthy and productive.
+When traveling from one place to another, there are a variety of signs instructing us where to go, where not to go, and how fast we should get there.
+The road of life has a lot of signs, too, with much the same purposes.
+Sometimes we ignore signs and hope we won’t get caught, but sometimes we actually use them to help us be healthy and productive.
 Quite often, the signs that help us the most are the ones that at first seem the most inconvenient or even downright disruptive.

 A job change.
 A child getting in trouble in school.
 A failing grade.
 A disgruntled spouse.
 A grumpy coworker.
 Our kids give us signs.
-So do our spouses, coworkers and even our pets.
+So do our spouses, coworkers, and even our pets.
 They let us know when they need our attention and when they need our help.
 Some signs are more obvious than others.
 Some are more critical and demand immediate attention, while others can wait.
-Sometimes, one sign in itself is not enough to cause us to alter our paths, but often many small signs added together can bring us to the crux of significant change.
+Sometimes, one sign in itself is not enough to cause us to alter our paths, but often many small signs added together bring us to significant change.

-All of these events may seem simply like obstacles in the road we are traveling to our goals, but they are actually signs directing us to where we should place our energy and time.
-While God doesn’t cause bad events and circumstances to enter our lives, he does allow them as a way to direct our steps (Proverbs 16:9).
+These events sometimes seem simply like obstacles in the road we are traveling to our goals, but they are actually signs directing us to where we should place our energy and time.
+While God doesn’t cause bad events and circumstances to enter our lives, he does allow signs as a way to direct our steps (Proverbs 16:9).
 They are signs directing us down a certain path.
 The path of compassion.
 The path of forgiveness.
 The path of time.
 The path of communication.

-There are often fines and other consequences for disobeying the signs when we are out traveling, and there are also “fines” of sorts and consequences for not heeding the signs in our lives as well.
-Make personal assessment a regular and intentional habit, and you’ll soon discover that when we focus on the journey rather than getting to the goal as quickly as possible that the ride is a lot less bumpy and a whole lot more productive and joy-filled.
+There are often fines and other consequences for disobeying the signs when we are out traveling, and there are also fines of sorts (i.e., consequences) for not heeding the signs in our lives as well.
+Make personal assessment a regular and intentional habit, and you’ll soon discover that when you focus on the journey rather than getting to the goal as quickly as possible, the ride is a lot less bumpy and a whole lot more productive and joy filled.